|

 Dana Urquhart of Jonesboro served as Race Commodore and ran

-the Committee Boat, with Chris Urquhart of Bangor assisting with
+the Committee Boat, with Chris Urquhart of Bangor assisting with Flags

 and Virginia Transue of Bucks Harbor aboard.
 Timekeeper and on the